roja/roja.github.io/_posts/2014-07-01-notes-from-the-edge.md

 ---
 layout: post
-title: "Dispatches From The Edge - July 19th to August 1st 2014"
+title: "Dispatches From The Edge - July 16th to July 30th 2014"
-description: "Some of interesting things appearing in tech scene during the fortnight ending August 1st 2014"
+description: "Some of interesting things appearing in tech scene during the fortnight ending July 30th 2014"
 headline: "From elastic search to building your own cdn all engineered for growth."
 category: dispatches
 tags: